Achilles

 Absolutions explores survivors’ guilt, military sexual trauma, the withdrawal from Afghanistan and abandonment of Afghan comrades, and other related themes.

 Moral injury causes profound disruptions in psychological, behavioral, social, and spiritual functioning as well as a loss of identity, a sense of right and wrong, and a loss of trust in others.
-The morally injured can feel profoundly cut off from loved ones, society and humanity at large.
+The morally injured can feel profoundly cut off from loved ones, themselves, society and humanity at large.

 The three central themes of Absolutions are: